Leadwerks/Documentation/facepanel.md

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/bevelexample.jpg?raw=true)

-Bevelled edges are an easy way to give your scene a more professional look.
+When used appropriately, bevelled edges are an easy way to give your scene a more professional look.

 ## Subdivision